 • High velocity CI/CD

-• Automated installation and upates
+• Automated installation and updates

 • Enterprise authentication and team-based access control